About Us

 The Baldwin County Coastal Area Program, a division of the Baldwin County Building Department, is responsible for permitting, regulating, monitoring, and inspecting certain regulated activities within the Coastal Area of the Baldwin County building permit jurisdiction.

-Construction and development activities along the Fort Morgan beach and dunes on properties (within the Baldwin County building permit jurisdiction) that are intersected by or seaward of the Construction Control Line (CCL) must be permitted through the Coastal Area Program to ensure that the work is consistent with the Alabama Department of Environmental Management (ADEM) Division 8 Coastal Program regulations and also compliant with the Baldwin County Beach and Dune Protection and Management regulations (Resolution # 2015-011).
+Construction and development activities along the Fort Morgan beach and dunes on properties within the Baldwin County building permit jurisdiction that are intersected by or located seaward of the Construction Control Line (CCL) must be permitted through the Coastal Area Program to ensure the work is consistent with the Alabama Department of Environmental Management (ADEM) Division 8 Coastal Program regulations and compliant with the Baldwin County Beach and Dune Protection and Management regulations (Resolution No. 2015-011).

-You may apply for the Coastal Area Program Permit in the CitizenServe Portal at www.BaldwinCountyAL.gov/CSP.
+Applications for the Coastal Area Program Permit may be submitted through the CitizenServe Portal at www.BaldwinCountyAL.gov/CSP.
 Register or login to get started.
-Under the BUILDING DEPARTMENT section, click on APPLY FOR A PERMIT.
-Next, choose the permit type of COASTAL AREA PROGRAM PERMIT.
-Click to review the Coastal Area Program Permit Checklist.
+Under the BUILDING DEPARTMENT section, select APPLY FOR A PERMIT.
+Then choose the permit type of COASTAL AREA PROGRAM PERMIT.

-For question or concerns regarding the Coastal Area Program permitting process, you may contact Janie Joiner, the Coastal Area Program Coordinator, at Janie.Joiner@BaldwinCountyAL.gov or at 251.972.6837.
+For questions or concerns regarding the Coastal Area Program permitting process, contact Janie Joiner, Coastal Area Program Coordinator, at Janie.Joiner@BaldwinCountyAL.gov or 251-972-6837.

-Based on the Baldwin County Zoning Ordinance, a dune walkover shall be constructed to the following standards:
+Based on the Baldwin County Zoning Ordinance, dune walkovers must comply with the following standards:

-A recent survey is required to be submitted with the Coastal Area Program Permit application for a dune walkover.
-The survey must show the property lines and lot dimensions along with the location, size, and alignment of all existing and proposed structures.
-It must also include the dune height, vegetation line, and construction control line (CCL).
-The survey must be prepared and stamped by a Professional Land Surveyor registered in the State of Alabama.
+A recent survey must be submitted with the Coastal Area Program Permit application for a dune walkover.
+The survey must show the property lines, lot dimensions, and the location, size, and alignment of all existing and proposed structures.
+The survey must also include the dune height, vegetation line, and Construction Control Line (CCL).
+The survey must be prepared and stamped by a Professional Land Surveyor licensed in the State of Alabama.